Home ยป Italian Pasta Recipes ยป San Marzano Tomato Sauce

 Close up of a spoonful of tomato sauce with the pan in the background.

 • The best thing you can do is use canned San Marzano tomatoes.
 It does make a difference.
-San Marzano tomatoes are sweeter with a better tomato taste.
-Plus whole, peeled tomatoes are superior in quality.
+San Marzano tomatoes are sweeter and have a good tomato flavor.
+Plus, whole, peeled tomatoes are superior in quality.

-• For a mild garlic flavor, cook the garlic cloves in the oil until just golden then remove and discard the cloves.
-This flavors the oil without an intense garlic hit.
-This is the key to San Marzano tomato sauce because it allows the beautiful, intense tomato flavor to shine through!
+• For a mild garlic flavor, cook the garlic cloves in the oil until golden, then remove and discard them.
+This flavors the oil without an intense garlic hit, which is the key to San Marzano tomato sauce because it allows the beautiful, intense tomato flavor to shine through!

 • Please season the sauce well.
 Tasting is the only way to know if you have enough salt.
-You may think you can add it at the table but the salt always tastes “raw” when you do that – it really needs to be cooked into the sauce.
+You may think you can add it after cooking, but the salt always tastes “raw” when you do that – it really needs to be cooked into the sauce.

 FAQ